garystafford/spring-music-docker/README.md

 [Spring Music Application Links](#building-the-environment)
 [Helpful Links](#spring-music-application-links)

-### Post Update: Docker 1.12 and Filebeat
-This post and the post’s example project were updated from the original post, to incorporate many of the improvements made in Docker 1.12, including the use of Docker Compose’s v2 YAML format.
-The project was also updated to use Filebeat with ELK, as opposed to Logspout, used previously.

 ### Introduction
+This post and the post’s example project were updated from a previous post, to incorporate many of the improvements made in Docker 1.12, including the use of Docker Compose’s v2 YAML format.
+The project was also updated to use Filebeat with ELK, as opposed to Logspout, which used previously.

 In this post, we will demonstrate how to build, deploy, and host a Java Spring web application, hosted on Apache Tomcat, load-balanced by NGINX, monitored with Filebeat and ELK, and all containerized with Docker.

 We will use a sample Java Spring application, [Spring Music](https://github.com/cloudfoundry-samples/spring-music), available on GitHub from Cloud Foundry.
 The Spring Music sample record album collection application was originally designed to demonstrate the use of database services on [Cloud Foundry](http://www.cloudfoundry.com), using the [Spring Framework](http://www.springframework.org).
 Instead of Cloud Foundry, we will host the Spring Music application locally, using Docker on VirtualBox, and optionally, AWS.